thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

 # Extract tenant and reconfigure OIDC configuration

+This implementation detail is structed in objective, basic use case definition, architecture, multi tenancy realization, technologies and implementation.¶

 ###  Objective¶

 I wanted to get started to implement an very simple microservices based application example for multi tenancy.
 With a basic use case defined for this example application.